mrandri19/mrandri19.github.io/_posts/2022-01-12-a-PPL-in-70-lines-of-python.md

 Finally, with the distribution's parameters extracted from the arguments, we can update the total log density.
-`LatentVariable`s need to evaluate the log density at the point specfied in `latent_values` while `ObservedValues` evaluate the log density at the point specified in `observed`.
+`LatentVariable`s need to evaluate the log density at the point specified in `latent_values` while `ObservedValues` evaluate the log density at the point specified in `observed`.